RootlessAgrarian/mappingguide/docs/fundamentals/3_testing.md

 And map mods are not loaded from base/map in the install hierarchy;  they are loaded from .scs files in the user mod folder.
 Where the editor saves them, and where they are loaded from, are two different places.
 So if you want to test your map mod, you have to go through this workflow:

 0. use map editor to make changes to your incredibly cool map
-1. in map editor, save changes to map file (updates base/map files in the *install/executable hierarchy*); exit editor (type 'exit' in dev con) or quit game
+1. in map editor, save changes to map file (updates base/map files in the *install/executable hierarchy*)
+2. exit editor (type 'exit' in dev con), or quit game
-2. copy mbd file and map sector folder from install/exec hierarchy to your working "map" folder (anywhere you like)
+3. copy mbd file and map sector folder from install/exec hierarchy to your working "map" folder (anywhere you like)
-3. re-create your zipfile (archive) by zipping that working "map" folder, and rename the .zip file to .scs
+4. re-create your zipfile (archive) by zipping that working "map" folder, and rename the .zip file to .scs
-4. put the new .scs file in your "mod" folder (in the *user config hierarchy*), replacing the old one
+5. put the new .scs file in your "mod" folder (in the *user config hierarchy*), replacing the old one
-5. restart the game or re-enter the editor (type 'edit *MapName*' in dev con)
+6. restart the game, or re-enter the editor (type 'edit *MapName*' in dev con)

-It is quite easy to write a .bat file, Makefile, or shell script that will do steps 2-4 for you with a single command.
+It is quite easy to write a .bat file, Makefile, or shell script that will do steps 3-5 for you with a single command.
 Here is one example of such a script (bash).
 (I installed the MSYS package on my Windows system to get a Unix-like scripting/shell environment with familiar tools.)
 A trivial script like this can save you a lot of tedious, repetitive typing or mousing.
 ```
 $ cat mapit.sh
 #!/bin/sh.exe